Home Page

 Hence, we have 150 days from the 17th of the 2nd month to the

-16th of the 7th month and a further 150 days from the 17th of
+Then a further 150 days from the 17th of the 7th month to take

-the 7th month to a presumed 16th of the 12th month.
+us to the 16th of the 12th month.

 As a result when they study this topic in Scripture they are